Local-global questions for divisibility in commutative algebraic groups: Introduction

+In a slightly different form, i.e.\ with the assumption that the local divisibility holds for all $v\in M_k$, Problem \ref{prob2} was stated in 2016 by Creutz \cite{Cre2}.
+In fact, when $r=1$, a similar question was firstly posed by Cassels in 1962 only in the case when $\G$ is an elliptic curve \cite{Cas1}.

+\begin{cass} Let $k$ be a number field and $\E$ an abelian variety of dimension 1 defined over $k$.
+Are the elements of $\Sha(k,\E)$ infinitely divisible by a prime $p$ when considered as elements of the Weil-Ch\^{a}telet group $H^1(k,\E)$ of all classes of principal homogeneous spaces for $\E$ defined over $k$? \end{cass}

-When $r=0$ Problem \ref{prob2} is nothing but Problem \ref{prob1}.
-In the present form, for all commutative algebraic groups, Problem 2 was stated in 2016 by Creutz (see \cite{Cre2}).
-In fact, when $r=1$, the question was firstly posed by Cassels in \cite{Cas1} only in the case when $\G$ is an elliptic curve.
-Later on, it was considered by Ba\v{s}magov in the more general case when $\G$ is an abelian variety (see \cite{Bas1} and \cite{Bas}) and recently by \c{C}iperiani and Stix (see \cite{CS1} and \cite{CS}) too.
-Both problems are generally studied in the cases when $q=p^l$, with $p$ a prime number and $l$ a positive integer.
-In fact, an answer for all powers of prime numbers suffices to solve the problem for a general integer $q$, by using the unique factorization in $\ZZ$ and B\'{e}zout's identity.
+Here infinitely divisible by $p$ means divisible by $p^l$, for all positive integers $l$.
+Thus, if one wonders about the divisibility by every power $p^l$ of $p$ in Problem \ref{prob2}, then this problem can be considered as a generalization of Cassels' question to all commutative algebraic groups.
+Both Problem \ref{prob1} and Problem \ref{prob2} are generally studied in the case when $q=p^l$, with $p$ a prime number and $l$ a positive integer.
+In fact, an answer for all powers of prime numbers suffices to have an answer for a general integer $q$, by using the unique factorization in $\ZZ$ and B\'{e}zout's identity.